 wood router alternatives

-- Hand-Held Router: A hand-held router is an excellent alternative to an electric wood router if you only need to make occasional cuts.
+- Dremel: Dremel is an excellent alternative to an electric wood router if you only need to make occasional cuts.
 It’s also a good choice if you’re working with smaller pieces of wood.
 However, it can be more challenging to control than an electric router and isn’t well suited for larger projects.

 - Chisel: A chisel is another option for cutting wood without a router.
 It’s a good choice for those who don’t want to deal with the hassle of setting up and using an electric router.
 However, getting clean, precise cuts with a chisel can be challenging.